Also known as: hamstring pulses, standing hamstring pulses, standing hamstring stretch, posterior chain pulses, back pulses

 What is Swimmer Kicks?

-Swimmer Kicks is an easy mobility exercise that uses a wide stance and controlled hinge pulses to stretch and strengthen the hamstrings and lower back.
-Perform light, controlled pulses for time or reps to improve posterior chain flexibility and lower-back mobility.
+Swimmer Kicks is an easy standing mobility exercise that uses gentle, controlled pulses to stretch and engage the hamstrings and lower back.
+It improves posterior chain flexibility, hip-hinge control, and spinal mobility, making it suitable for beginners and as a warm-up or rehab drill.

 How to Do Swimmer Kicks